Emmanuelbagbi/Emmanuelbagbi/README.md

 ---

-##Code is like humor.
-When you have to explain it, it’s bad. - Cory House##
+Code is like humor.
+When you have to explain it, it’s bad. - Cory House <br/>
 Let's connect and build something amazing together!